kiali/kiali/PULL_REQUEST_TEMPLATE.md

 ** Backwards in compatible? **

-[ ] Is your change introducing backwards incompatible changes?
+[ ] Is your pull-request introducing changes in behaviour?

-_describe the incomabibilities if appropriate_
+_Describe the changes if appropriate.
+E.g. a new link, a change on what a click does, etc_

 ** Screenshot **